-Avian influenza A(H5N1) clade 2.3.4.4b has spread throughout poultry and wild birds across Africa, Asia, Europe and the Americas, and was detected on Antarctica's mainland in February 2024.[1, 2] It has never been detected in New Zealand, Australia or the Pacific Region.
-Since January 2022, 26 human cases of avian influenza H5N1 clade 2.3.4.4b have been reported in Europe (7 cases), Asia (2 cases) and the Americas (17 cases).
-All but one case had direct or indirect exposure to sick poultry/birds (21 cases) or dairy cattle (4 cases) before illness onset, while one case has no immediately known animal exposure.
-There is no evidence of sustained human-to-human transmission.[1, 3]
+Avian influenza A(H5N1) clade 2.3.4.4b has spread throughout poultry and wild birds across Africa, Asia, Europe and the Americas, and was detected on Antarctica's mainland in February 2024.[3, 4] It has never been detected in New Zealand, Australia or the Pacific Region.
+Since January 2022, 25 human cases of avian influenza H5N1 clade 2.3.4.4b have been reported in Europe (7 cases), Asia (2 cases) and the Americas (16 cases).
+All cases had direct or indirect exposure to sick poultry/birds (21 cases) or dairy cattle (4 cases) before illness onset, and there is no evidence of sustained human-to-human transmission.[3, 5]